Whoop

 Every result includes a professional assessment from a BIG-registered doctor.
 For treatment decisions, discuss your results with your GP.

-Follicle-stimulating hormone (FSH) is a pituitary hormone that reflects reproductive and hormonal health in athletes.
+Follicle-stimulating hormone (FSH) is a pituitary hormone that reflects reproductive and hormonal health in active individuals.
 Intense training could influence FSH levels through effects on the hypothalamic-pituitary axis.
 Your healthcare provider can help assess whether your training is affecting hormonal regulation.

 Reference ranges may vary between laboratories.
 When you order a test, a BIG-registered doctor assesses your personal results in context.
 For treatment decisions, discuss your results with your GP.